Skip to contents

 x

 Community matrix with sites in rows, species in columns, and nonnegative quantitative values in cells.
-Ignored if prep is supplied.
+Can be NULL when prep is provided.

 prep